Skip to main content

 What We Love

-• Washable AOC pre-filter handles pet hair and pet odors in one layer, reducing HEPA wear
+• Washable AOC carbon pre-filter handles pet hair and pet odors in one layer, sparing the HEPA

-• High CADR for the price means aggressive air clearing without a premium-brand bill
+• Among the highest CADR in its price range — aggressive clearing without a premium-brand bill

 What Could Be Better

-• App polish and ecosystem support trail the Coway and Levoit in daily usability
+• Winix Smart app polish and ecosystem support trail the Coway and Levoit

-• Overnight noise is only average — not the best choice if the bedroom is your primary room
+• Overnight noise is only average, so it's not the best choice if the bedroom is your main room

 The Verdict